 Keep it short and simple.
 The whole point of the cover page is to summarize who you are.
 Your readers can dive deeper into the details later.

 This is where you go more into detail about who you are.
 You can share a short bio about yourself.
 It is important to make this part unique and personal.

-For example, in my portfolio bio I talk about how my father inspired me to become a designer when I was only six years old.
 It has always been a nice ice breaker during interviews.
-Clients and employers always seem to remember that personal story better than that one extra case study I might have added to my portfolio.
+Clients and employers always seem to remember that personal story better than that one extra case study you might have added to your portfolio.

 Case studies are front and center in every UX portfolio.
 In a UX case study you show a project you worked on.
 For this project you explain the challenges you’ve faced, how you’ve tackled these challenges, and your way of working during the project.

 It will show potential clients and emoloyers how you do your work.
 Because of that, it is important to not only show end results but your process and way-of-working as well.